 - In a small bowl whisk together the reserved oat milk, flax meal, and apple cider vinegar.
 Stir well and set aside until the flax gels about 5 minutes.

 - To the dry ingredients, toss in the chopped dates, the oat milk flax egg, and the soaked oats.
-Toss to combine without overworking the dough - it will be very crumbly and lose and that is what you want.
+Toss to combine without overworking the dough - it will be very crumbly and loose, and that is what you want.
 Chill, and let rest fo 15 minutes.
 The dough should hold together if you squeeze it with your hand, but should not be too wet.

 - Put the very crumbly dough on the sheet pan.
 Start pressing the mixture together, then fold the dough two times using a little flour on your hands if it feels sticky.
-The tick is to not overwork the dough and keep it crumbly but have it hold together enough to shape it into a disc and cut it.
+The trick is to not overwork the dough and keep it crumbly but have it hold together enough to shape it into a disc and cut it.

 - Form the mixture into a ball then flatten into a 1½" disc, about 7 inches in diameter.